amanrai31/React2/README2.md

 ## UI as a tree

 Trees are a relationship model between items and UI is often represented using tree structures.
-Like browsers and mobile platforms, React also uses tree structures to manage and model the relationship between components in a React app.
+Like browsers and mobile platforms, React also uses tree structures to manage and model the relationship between components(across a single render) in a React app called Render Tree.

+The tree is composed of nodes, each of which represents a component. like `App`, `ProfileCard`, `Table` etc. The root node in React render tree is the root component of the app it could be `Index`, `Main`, `App` oe anything.

+**IMPORTANT NOTE :** React, as a UI framework, is platform agnostic.
+On react.dev, we showcase examples that render to the web, which uses HTML markup as its UI primitives.
+But a React app could just as likely render to a mobile or desktop platform, which may use different UI primitives like UIView(iOS) or TextView(Andriod) or FrameworkElement(Windows desktop) OR NSView(macOS Desktop).

+- Module Dependency Tree/Dependency Tree  => Each node in a module dependency tree is a module and each branch represents an import statement in that module.

+In production, there is typically a build step that will bundle all the necessary JS to ship to the client.
+The tool responsible for this is called a bundler, and bundlers will use the dependency tree to determine what modules should be included.

+**Differnce :** The render tree only encapsulates components.
+But Dependency tree also Non-component modules.

+**NOTE :** If `component A` recives `component B` as child(prop) it does not need to import `component B`